-There is a deliberate process to making an offer and I include here a step-by-step set of instructions on how that works.
-More to the point: my instructions will help you get the house you want, even if you are dealing with a difficult Seller, a Bank-Owned property, or if you are competing against another Buyer for the same house (yes, it still happens, even in this market!).
+There is a deliberate process to making an offer.
+I include step-by-step instructions on how this works.
+My instructions will help you get the house you want, even if you are dealing with a difficult Seller, a Bank-Owned property, or if you are competing against another Buyer for the same house.

-I have seen these methods work many times over with my clients over my 22 year career as a mortgage professional.
+I have seen these methods work many times over with my clients over my almost 28 year career as a mortgage professional.

 My basic methodology here is one of making your Offer a very formal proceeding.
 When you take these formal steps you are demonstrating to everyone involved in the transaction just how serious a Buyer you are.
-You will set yourself apart from “the crowd” when you follow my method.
-I know this because I have seen this method work over and over and over again in my 20 year career.
+You will set yourself apart from the crowd.
+I have seen this method work time and time again for my Homebuyer clients.

 STEP 1.
 Always make offers in writing.
 Yes, it is absolutely true that offers can be presented verbally.
 Don’t do that.
 Put your offer in writing every time.
 Even if you are in a situation where you and the Seller are sending counter offers back and forth, every new offer should be in writing.

--Attorney Information: the name, telephone and fax numbers for your attorney.
+- * Attorney Information: the name and complete contact information for your attorney.

 Again, this demonstrates to the Seller how serious you are.
 You are in effect saying, “I am so serious about buying this home I want to sign the contract immediately!”
 Imagine how many other Buyers out there are delaying things like signing the contract (and potentially changing their minds).

--Anticipated closing date.
+- * Anticipated closing date.
 This is an interesting point for the offer.
 I always recommend putting the closing date for an offer within thirty days of the contract.
-The fact is most closings take place within 60 days of contract, and your attorney will likely put that in the contract, but if your offer says “thirty days,” once again you demonstrate how serious you are about buying the home.
+The fact is most closings take place within 60 days of contract, and your attorney will most likely change that date in the contract, but if your offer says “thirty days,” once again you demonstrate how serious you are about buying the home.

 STEP 2.
 Prequalification letter.
 Your mortgage professional should be available to fax a prequalification letter within hours of your making your offer; even on Saturdays or Thursday evenings.

 STEP 3.
 Mortgage pro phone call.
 I think a phone call from your mortgage professional to the Listing Agent is a home run.
-When the Listing Agent hears from the mortgage person directly how eminently qualified you are, imagine how that raises your profile to the agent and the Seller!
+When the Listing Agent hears from the mortgage person directly how eminently qualified you are, imagine how that raises your profile in the mind of the agent and the Seller!

 STEP 4.
-Engineer ready to go.
+Home Inspection ready to go.
 When you sign your offer, be sure to tell your Realtor that you’ve already spoken with your Home Inspector and you can have the inspection done tomorrow.
 Whoa, that’s really the mark of a serious Buyer!

 STEP 5.
 Get ready with your counteroffer.
 If you offered less than the asking price, then you need be prepared with your counter offer if the Seller either declines or counters your opening offer.
 All of the steps above should be repeated with the new price replacing the original number.
 Organization and swift responses rule the day!
 Oh, you may not want to counter offer.
 That’s okay, too.